isc-projects/bind9/doc/dev/dev.md

 ### <a name="reviews"></a>The code review process

-Every line of code comitted to BIND has been reviewed by ISC engineers first.
+Every line of code committed to BIND has been reviewed by ISC engineers first.

 The code review process is a dialog between the original author and the